arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 Please refer to the [Upgrade Paths](../GeneralInfo/README.md#upgrade-paths) section for detailed information.

+**Important:**

-**Important:** rolling upgrades of Cluster setups from 3.2 to 3.3 are only supported from versions 3.2.15 and 3.3.9.
+- Rolling upgrades of Cluster setups from 3.2 to 3.3 are only supported from versions 3.2.15 and 3.3.9.
+- Rolling upgrades of Cluster setups from 3.3 to 3.4 are only supported from versions 3.3.20 and 3.4.0.

 ## Upgrade Procedure